- Funding opportunities

 - Campus Ready

-- New: A mobile app includes a number of safety features and is an important option for UC Davis affiliates with international phone numbers, as WarnMe does not send text messages to international numbers.
+- Mobile app (limited to people with UC Davis email addresses) — The app includes a number of safety features and is an important option for UC Davis affiliates with international phone numbers, as WarnMe does not send text messages to international numbers.
 Learn more about the Everbridge Mobile App and how to download it.

 Blood and marrow drives